Updated November 11, 2021

 A good leader doesn’t have to be a genius, he or she just needs to be competent — both at their jobs and the leadership aspects of their role.
+They also need to have intangible qualities all good leaders have – that’s according to business consultant John Spence, who outlined those attributes in a TEDx talk called “The Leader of the Future” in 2019.

 Your ability to gain new skills is not limited, so it is up to you to be a lifelong learner.
 How?
 Take advantage of the limitless access to information online.
-Read leadership books.
-Attend training.
-Work with a leadership mentor you admire.

 Empathy is a key leadership skill because you cannot lead a team without understanding the people on it.
 Your ability to build genuine connections with every member of your team will determine the quality of your leadership.